-1. In the Meridium APM Framework, open the dataset that you want to modify.

-- 2. Click the cell that you want to modify. - 3.
+- In the Meridium APM Framework, open the dataset that you want to modify.
+The dataset appears on the Dataset Editor page. - 2.
+Click the cell that you want to modify. - 3.
 Modify the text by entering new text, modifying existing text, or deleting existing text. - 4.
 Modify the data in other cells as desired. - 5.
 On the Common Tasks menu, click the Save this dataset link.